 The image subsequently went viral on 3 May 2017 and the woman behind the photograph told the BBC she had been inspired by a similar initiative launched by Yale University’s Black male cohort.
 The reason I initially shrugged it off was because I didn’t think – in this day and age – we had to keep flagging up milestones that should be available to all regardless of what they look like.
 But the more I read this news, the more it reminded me of my own experience of applying to the Oxford and Cambridge (Oxbridge) universities and why the achievements of these men still needs to be made visible.

-I attended a grammar school in Birmingham and we had it drummed into us that when it came to education, we were the top 10% and were more or less invincible.
+I attended a grammar for girls in Birmingham and we had it drummed into us that when it came to education, we were the top 10% and were more or less invincible.
 So when my friend convinced me to apply for Oxbridge with her, I thought – why not?
 The decision wasn’t because I had always wanted to go there.
 Like many Black people of my generation, and I guess clearly based on recent events this attitude still applies today, it wasn’t a space I saw my own reflection in or thought I would feel comfortable in.
 I had spent over a decade of my education straight-jacketed in an environment where being fully you was not acceptable.

 So my personal ambition was to be among people that reflected and shared the same cultural values I did.
 Having said that, when you are 17 years old, you are curious and I did not see the harm in applying – just to see the outcome.
 Afterall, what was the worst that could happen?